bufbuild-ru/docs/docs/reference/inputs/index.md

 ## Authentication

 Archives, Git repositories, and Buf image files can be read from remote locations.
-For those remote locations that need authentication, a couple mechanisms exist.
+For those remote locations that need authentication, a couple of mechanisms exist.

 ### HTTPS